jwoglom/tconnectsync/README.md

   - For CentOS/Rocky Linux 8:
     - `sudo dnf install python39-pip`
     - `sudo alternatives --set python /usr/bin/python3.9`
-* **On Windows:** Install Ubuntu under the [Windows Subsystem for Linux](https://ubuntu.com/wsl).
+* **On Windows:**
+  - **With WSL:** Install Ubuntu under the [Windows Subsystem for Linux](https://ubuntu.com/wsl).
     Open the Ubuntu Terminal, then run `sudo apt install python3 python3-pip`.
     Perform the remainder of the steps under the Ubuntu environment.
-Alternatively, this can be installed in native Windows with no modifications.
+  - **Native:** Alternatively, you can run tconnectsync in native Windows with no modifications.
+However, this is less well-tested (open a GitHub issue if you experience any problems).

 Now install the `tconnectsync` package with pip: